 Google Sheets SpreadSheet found here.

-A few months later, I managed to get my hands on a Fitbit Flex and was so happy to find it was MUCH simpler to track my sleep!
-I simply used this IFTTT trigger and it started logging whenever I slept!
-However, using Sleep Cycle was an interesting process where I utilised multiple services to achieve a goal.
-So I’m glad I did it!return home
+Months later, I managed to get my hands on a Fitbit Flex and tracking my sleep was MUCH simpler!
+Use this IFTTT trigger and it starts logging whenever you sleep!
+Using Sleep Cycle was an interesting process where I utilised services to achieve a goal.
+I’m glad I did it!return home